deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Grampa is."
 Julian shrugged it off.
 "I'm not."

-'*Chunk!*'
+*'Chunk!*'

 Allison hefted their line launcher, checked that her feet weren't caught in a loop of cable, steadied herself and fired.
 The line described a graceful arc over *Sanctuary*'s back.

-"How does that work?" she asked
+"How does that work?" she asked.

 "Well Grampa went to prison for resisting the draft.
 When he got out he went to an anti-war protest where he met my Gramma and they settled in Clearwater county, Minnesota."

 There was a tug on the line, which meant that the other end was attached, so Xiù started to crank on it.

 Julian grinned.
 "Think my Dad was a bit of an accident." he confided.
-"And, y'know, interracial couple in the seventies, white girl and a '*redskin*'…" He waved a hand, dismissing the bigotry of yesteryear.
-"Dunno if things were a bit more relaxed by the time I came along, or if it was just, y'know, '*Well, at least he's HALF white…*'"
+"And, y'know, interracial couple in the seventies, white girl and a *'redskin*'…" He waved a hand, dismissing the bigotry of yesteryear.
+"Dunno if things were a bit more relaxed by the time I came along, or if it was just, y'know, *'Well, at least he's HALF white…'"*

-There was a call on the radio. "*Heads up!"* and the line from the other side came over, Bouncing in the dirt a few meters away.
+There was a call on the radio. *"Heads up!"* and the line from the other side came over, bouncing in the dirt a few meters away.
 Allison retrieved it just as Julian set the gun and fired the next anchor into the rock.

-'*Chunk!*'
+*'Chunk!*'

 "Grampa wanted me to learn his people's ways but…" Julian shrugged, massaging the shock of the recoil out of his hands.
 "They're *his* people, I guess.
 I'm not really Navajo myself, I don't feel that…" he waved his hands.
 "I dunno."